kapilkd13/gsoc/2017/proposals/kumar-kapil.md

 * A Buffer of two weeks has been kept for any unpredictable delay.

-* I would like to use this period to solve bugs and add features to existing Data retriever implementation.
+* I would like to use this period to solve bugs and add features to existing Data Retriever implementation.

 #### **August 21st - August 29th, Final Week**